dd9jn/rfc4880bis/crypto-refresh.md

    These "encrypted session keys" start the message.

 4. The sending OpenPGP encrypts the message using the session key, which forms the remainder of the message.
-   Note that the message is also usually compressed.

 5. The receiving OpenPGP decrypts the session key using the recipient's private key.